uscensusbureau/the-opportunity-project/README.md

 When you merge a branch into `main`, Federalist will then make a new build with the same process and deploy it to opportunity.census.gov

+### When a build fails

+If Federalist fails to build, the status dot on the branch in Github will change from yellow (in progress) to red (failed).
+If this happens, contact Logan Powell via Slack in the Census Bureau workspace to see the logs from the failed build.
+He has access to Federalist itself.
+We do not.